Find Trade Colleges

 Check out the construction trades basic certificate programs at these schools if you want to attend one of the most popular in South Carolina.

-Our 2023 rankings named Horry-Georgetown Technical College the most popular school in South Carolina for construction trades students working on their basic certificate.
-Horry-Georgetown Technical College is a medium-sized public school located in the small city of Conway.
+Our analysis found Horry-Georgetown Technical College to be the most popular school for construction trades students who want to pursue a basic certificate in South Carolina.
+Horry-Georgetown Technical College is a moderately-sized public school located in the small city of Conway.

 Of the 88 students majoring in construction trades at Horry-Georgetown Technical College, 99% are male and 1% are female.

-Out of the 11 schools in South Carolina that were part of this year’s ranking, Trident Technical College landed the # 3 spot on the list.
-Located in the medium-sized city of Charleston, Trident Technical College is a public school with a fairly large student population.
+A rank of #3 on this year’s list means Trident Technical College is a great place for construction trades students working on their basic certificate.
+Located in the midsize city of Charleston, Trident Technical College is a public college with a fairly large student population.

 Women make up 15% of the construction trades majors at the school.